- Former board member of the Arca Foundation

 Also in '72, Tabankin became executive director of the Washington, DC-based Youth Project, a Center for Community Change initiative that funded efforts by young people to administer community self-help programs.

-In May 1977, at the request of Tom Hayden, Tabankin took a job as director of Americorps VISTA.
-According to the Heritage Foundation, Tabankin, during her four-year tenure in that post, sought to develop a “nationwide network of radical organizations” that would “work towards more equitable distribution of income and opportunities.”
+According to the Heritage Foundation, Tabankin, during her four-year tenure with ACTION and VISTA, sought to develop a “nationwide network of radical organizations” that would “work towards more equitable distribution of income and opportunities.”
 She helped VISTA institute a federally funded grant-making program that quickly developed a reputation as a significant source of cash for leftist activists and organizations nationwide.
 Among the more noteworthy beneficiaries of these funds were ACORN and the Midwest Academy.

 From 1981-88, Tabankin served as executive director of the Arca Foundation's board.
 From 1988-94, she was executive director of the Hollywood Women’s Political Committee (HWPC), an organization of entertainers that raised millions of dollars to support leftwing candidates and causes.
 At one point during her time with HWPC, Tabankin took a sabbatical to serve as a Fellow at Harvard University's Institute of Politics.